By Glen Sparks

 Browns owner Bill Veeck had to be busting a gut.
 He came up with the prank.
 Later, he wrote, “(Gaedel) was, by golly, the best darn midget who ever played big-league ball.
 He was also the only one.”

-Supposedly, a short story written in 1941 by humorist James Thurber, about a midget baseball player, inspired Veeck.
+Supposedly, a short story written in 1941 by humorist James Thurber, about a tiny baseball player, inspired Veeck.
 Always a showman, Veeck hired his p.r. guy to find just the right diminutive man.
 Veeck added, make sure he looks good in a baseball uniform.

 Gaedel, born June 8, 1925, in Chicago, fit the description.
 He was a performer, a card-carrying member of the American Guild of Variety Artists.
 He did promotional work for Mercury Records.

 The Browns didn’t waste any time milking the joke.
 Manager Zack Taylor brought Gaedel into the game in the bottom of the first inning as a pinch hitter for outfielder Frank Saucier.
 Umpire Ed Hurley couldn’t believe it.
 What the heck was going on?!
 Hurley ordered Taylor to home plate.
 Taylor ran out, Gaedel’s big-league contract in hand.
 (Veeck had filed the contract with major league baseball on late Friday.
 He knew that no one would look at it until Monday morning.
-The doubleheader was Sunday.)
+The doubleheader was on Sunday.)

 An official big leaguer, Gaedel opened his stance Dimaggio-like and looked like he might swing.
 Pitcher Cain, though, couldn’t get anything close to Gaedel’s still-tiny strike zone.
 He walked the batter on four pitches.
 Taylor immediately ordered Jim Delsing to pinch-run for Gaedel, who left the field to a standing ovation.